smarkets/marge-bot/README.md

   guarantee that the subset will.
 However, this would only happen in a rather convoluted situation that can be considered to be very rare.

+## Optimistic batching

+This feature enables batching of MRs but optimistically adds the trailers to the individual MRs before the batch MR pipeline runs.
+This is to ensure that the final git commit hashes that make it into master, match up to the hashes of the commits that ran through the pipeline.
+Many users build artifacts/images in their pipelines and having the commit hashes match up allows them to deploy based on the git hashes in master.

+### Difference from regular batching

+- Trailers are added to each MR and pushed to remote before the batch MR pipeline runs
+- After the batch MR pipeline passes each MR is rebased onto the previous MR to make sure the git hashes match those in the branch MR. The branch MR is then merged, which merges all of the individual MRs
+- WARNING: Using this feature will cause individual MRs to be rebased on MRs with other changes in them.
+If the merge of the batch MR fails for any reason then it will leave the individual MRs in an undesirable state

 ## Restricting the list of projects marge-bot considers

 By default marge-bot will work on all projects that she is a member of.